The Required Alternative Society: The Simpler Way.

 In the distant future what is produced, how it is distributed, and what is to be developed will be relatively unimportant problems decided without fuss by routine rational decision-making processes which focus on what is needed to give all people a high quality of life.
 Humans will preoccupy themselves with more important things.
 However, at present we are far from being capable of organising things that way, so in the near future we will probably have an interim arrangement which still uses the market for some purposes but begins to subject it to greater social control and shifts important production and supply issues out of it.

 We will be in a position to retain or establish some firms that are important for the town even though they would not survive in a free market situation.
 These actions protect and subsidise, and therefore involve costs.
-Goods would be cheaper if purchased from a transnational corporation which can minimise prices.
+Goods would be cheaper if purchased from a transnational corporation which can use cheap labour in poor countries.
 But these costs are among those we will be willing to pay in order to make sure the town runs well.

 This aligns with the old Catholic principle of ‘distributivism’.
 It recognises that it is not satisfactory to allow some to get very rich and then redistribute (a little of) their wealth to the poor; the sensible approach is to make sure opportunities to produce and earn are well distributed, and this means curbs must be put on the capacity of the rich and energetic to take more than they need.